DevOps 101Last Updated Jun 21, 20248 min read

 Importantly, IDPs allow developers to self-serve the resources they need to rapidly build, test, deploy, and monitor applications with minimal friction.
 Instead of having to wait for operational teams to provision infrastructure or resolve tickets, developers can easily spin up cloud environments, trigger CI/CD pipelines for automated tests and deployments, implement rollbacks, access logs and build artifacts, and more from a single API or GUI.

 Platform engineering gives organizations a unified system to manage, standardize, and scale typical DevOps processes and workflows.
-By vetting and curating a catalog of resources, platform teams create “paved roads” that simplify and accelerate development while also giving developers autonomy to use their own preferred tools when necessary.
+By vetting and curating a catalog of resources, platform teams create “paved roads” that make common development tasks easier while also leaving developer room to use their own preferred tools when necessary.

-In large organizations with hundreds or even thousands of developers, too much autonomy can result in tool sprawl, knowledge silos, runaway costs, and burnout.
-Paved roads offer a proven, reliable pathway to delivery that reduces the burden of operation complexity on development teams while allowing the organization to enforce stronger security, compliance, and budget controls.
+In large organizations with hundreds or thousands of developers, too much autonomy can result in tool sprawl, knowledge silos, runaway costs, and burnout.
+Paved roads offer a proven, reliable pathway to delivery that reduces the knowledge burden on development teams and allows the organization to enforce stronger security, compliance, and budget controls.

 Setting internal service level agreements (SLAs)